Energy-Latency Attacks via Sponge Poisoning: Sponge Poisoning

 being $\vct \phi_k = (f_k \circ ... \circ f_1)(\vct x, \vct w)$\footnote{Given $f: X \mapsto Y$ and $g:Y \mapsto Z$, $g \circ f: X \mapsto Z, (g \circ f)(x) = g(f(x))~\forall x \in X$ } and $d_k$ respectively the activations in the $k^{\rm th}$ layer of $f$ for $\vct x$ and their dimensionality.

 Note that by decreasing the value of the $\sigma$ parameter, the approximation to the $\ell_0$ becomes more accurate.
 However, an increasingly accurate approximation could lead to the same optimization limits of the $\ell_0$ norm.
-We report in Fig.~\ref{fig:approximate_norm0} a conceptual representation of $\ell_0$ and $\hat{\ell}_0$ with multiple values of $\sigma$.
-Finally, given a network with $K$ layers, we compute the number of firing neurons in the entire network with the energy function $E$:
+In Fig.~\ref{fig:approximate_norm0} we provide a conceptual representation of $\ell_0$ and $\hat{\ell}_0$ for various values of $\sigma$.
+Finally, for a network with $K$ layers, we compute the number of firing neurons across the entire network using the energy function $E$: